Jump directly to the main content Direkt zum Hauptmenü springen

 1809 | Andreas Hofer led his army into the Battles of Bergisel against the Napoleonic troops

-1849 | Innsbruck became the official state capital of Tirol
+1849 | Innsbruck became the official state capital of Tyrol

 1892 | Innsbruck’s first trade fair hall was built

-1923 | The first Tirolean autumn fair (Tiroler Herbstmesse) took place – the event is held annually to this day
+1923 | The first Tyrolean autumn fair (Tiroler Herbstmesse) took place – the event is held annually to this day

 1948 | Reopening of Innsbruck Airport